isomerpages/tp-launchpad/index.md

           linktext: Learn more
           url: /connect/
         - title: Partnership
-          description: Are you an industry company interested in partnering with us?
+          description: Are you interested in partnering with us?
           linktext: Learn more
           url: /partnership/
 ---